10 jurisdictions with no inheritance tax

 Singapore eliminated its inheritance taxes in 2008 and simplified the inheritance process.
 It should be pointed that Singapore is discussing the reintroduction of inheritance taxes so people willing to rely on the country’s no inheritance tax status should proceed with caution.

 Portugal may offer two important benefits to people interested in estate planning.
-First, the country does not levy inheritance tax.
+First, the country does not levy an inheritance tax.
 Second, it offers to non-EU citizens a ten-year exemption from income taxes on most sources.
 These two benefits, together with the Portuguese sun, have made Portugal a preferred location for many wealthy expats.

 Macau is widely known as a tax haven.
 People living there are exempt from tax on income generated from outside Macau as well as from estate tax, capital gains tax, and gift taxes.
 It is worth mentioning that transfers of real estates may require payments of stamp duties.

 Slovakia’s tax system does not include inheritance tax, gift tax, dividends tax, and wealth tax.
-Although Slovakia charges capital gains taxes on appreciation of assets when sold, the Central European country has relatively moderate tax rates.
+Although Slovakia charges capital gains taxes on the appreciation of assets when sold, the Central European country has relatively moderate tax rates.
 Individuals usually pay income tax between 19% and 25%, whereas the corporate tax rate is 21%.

 Estonia does not charge inheritance taxes.
 Nevertheless, any gains from transfers of property received as inheritance or gift will be subject to income tax.
-The rates of the income tax are relatively moderate (20%).
+The rates of income tax are relatively moderate (20%).

 Despite the fact that there is no inheritance tax in Mexico, inheritance and gifts are treated as income and taxed accordingly.
 The good news is that Mexican residents who receive income from inheritance are exempt from income tax.
 The same applies to income resulting from a gift of linear descendants, lineal ancestors, and a spouse.